Clinical Information, Librarians and the NLM: From Health Data Standards to Better Health (Webinar Series)

 - Identify roles for librarians on the health IT team and in the research process

-The first sessions of this interactive series, offered in Fall 2018 and Winter 2019, touch on terminology standards, including the Unified Medical Language System (UMLS) and its vocabularies (including ICD-10, SNOMED CT, RxNorm, and LOINC), and tools such as the Value Set Authority Center (VSAC) and the Common Data Elements (CDE).
+The interactive series, offered in Fall 2018 and Winter 2019, touched on terminology standards, including the Unified Medical Language System (UMLS) and its vocabularies (including ICD-10, SNOMED CT, RxNorm, and LOINC), and tools such as the Value Set Authority Center (VSAC) and the Common Data Elements (CDE).

 Class Recordings and Materials:

 Getting the Right Information to Patients Using MedlinePlus Connect with Jennifer Jentsch (Thursday, September 6th, 2018) - Also available as a Moodle course (offering 1 MLA CE)